Ableton vs Logic. A comprehensive comparison in 2021.

 One of the first things that caught my attention using Logic for the first time was that it came with the Yamaha Motif sounds.
 My first thought was like, whatever!
-But when I used them and tested it out I was presently surprised.
+But when I used them and tested them out I was presently surprised.

-Their sample of the Motif was absolutely phenomenal to say the least.
+Their sample of the Motif was absolutely phenomenal, to say the least.
 This fact alone was a huge factor in my purchasing it.
 I grabbed Ableton for a few other reasons.
 But Logic Pro is closely related to Pro tools in terms of being “industry professional”.

 Not to say that it works anything like Pro Tools.
 It’s just one of those DAWs that has been tested widely in the market.

-The catch is that it’s only grey scale.
+The catch is that it’s only greyscale.
 So you can’t make it purple, or brown, or yellow.
 You can simply just make it more or less grey.
 I laughed at this too!
-That being said, the grey scale adjustments do have a pretty strong effect on the view.
+That being said, the greyscale adjustments do have a pretty strong effect on the view.
 You can make it pretty bright or really dark.

 There are some other visual presets you might want to check out too.
 But in a nutshell, you can pretty much change the overall feel of the background if you wanted to.
 Additionally, the grid lines could be adjusted to your taste if you needed.
 Something you might want to check out.
 A bit different than how Ableton vs Logic compare.

 Apart from this excellent tool, Logic Pro has the option of Smart Control ( that can be brought up by pressing “B”) where you can use several plug-in options efficiently.
 In other applications, you need to open the plug-ins that require screen space.
 In Logic Pro, you can access a selection of plug-in controls using the Smart Control option.
-Everything pretty much works out the box with Logic.
+Everything pretty much works out of the box with Logic.

 Stock Plugins and Effects